apache/arrow-site/faq.md

 "Feather version 2" is now exactly the Arrow IPC file format and we have retained the "Feather" name and APIs for backwards compatibility.

+#### **How does Arrow relate to Protobuf?**

+Google's protocol buffers library (Protobuf) is not a "runtime in-memory format."
+Similar to Parquet, Protobuf's representation is not suitable for processing.
+Data must be deserialized into an in-memory representation like Arrow for processing.

+For example, unsigned integers in Protobuf are encoded as varint where each integer could have a different number of bytes and the last three bits contain the wire type of the field.
+You could not use a CPU to add numbers in this format.

+Protobuf has libraries to do this deserialization but they do not aim for a common in-memory format.
+A message that has been deserialized by protoc generated C# code is not going to have the same representation as one that has been deserialized by protoc generated Java code.
+You would need to marshal the data from one language to the other.

+Arrow avoids this but it comes at the cost of increased space.
+Protobuf can be a better choice for serializing certain kinds of data on the wire (like individual records or sparse data with many optional fields).
+Just like Parquet this means that Arrow and Protobuf complement each other well.
+For example, Arrow Flight uses gRPC and Protobuf to transmit data which is then deserialized into Arrow format for processing.

 #### **How does Arrow relate to Flatbuffers?**

 Flatbuffers is a low-level building block for binary data serialization.